Business Intelligence

 Tableau server components

 In Data Catalog, you connect to the Tableau server and import its components into the Business Intelligence section.
-To learn more, see the Manage Business Intelligence components topic under the Manage Business Intelligence components section in the Administer Pentaho Data Catalog document.
+To learn more, see the Manage Business Intelligence components topic under the Manage Business Intelligence components section in the Administer Pentaho Data Catalog guide.
 Once imported, the Tableau server is represented as a node under the Business Intelligence section, with nested components organized by their logical relationships.
 These components include projects, workbooks, reports, report pages, charts, datasets, data flows, and individual data attributes.

 The following table lists the components of the Tableau server hierarchy in Data Catalog: